MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Using-Automation-to-Write-a-Letter-in-Microsoft-Office-Word.md

      `expression` is a required argument, and it must be an expression that returns a Documents object.
 All the arguments are optional.
 You will use `Template` to open a new document that is based on your template.

-     For the syntax in the C/AL Symbol Menu, note that the Documents property returns an object of type DOCUMENTS, which is a user\-defined type.
+     For the syntax in the C/AL Symbol Menu, note that the Documents property returns an object of type DOCUMENTS, which is a user-defined type.
 The property returns a Documents class or IDispatch interface.
 This information helps the compiler perform a better type check during compilation.
-The following statement can also pass both the compile\-time and the run\-time type checks.
+The following statement can also pass both the compile-time and the run-time type checks.

      `wdDoc := wdApp.Documents.Add(TemplateName);`